eugenia1984/english/glossary.md

 `She walked across the street`. -> She moved from one side of the street to the other.

+**Across** ->  is a preposition that means from one side to another or throughout a particular area or group.
+For example:

+`The news spread quickly across the country.` -> The news spread throughout the entire country.

+`She looked across the room.` -> She looked from one side of the room to the other.

+In the sentence, `Are all updated elements performing well across devices?`, across means on all or throughout different devices.

-**Across different screen sizes** means that the issue appears on many different screen sizes.
+- **across different screen sizes**: means that the issue appears on many different screen sizes.

 - **action figure**: is a small toy that looks like a character from a movie, comic book, or video game.
 People often collect them because they like the characters or stories.
 For example, if you say,`` My brother got a new action figure for his birthday``, it means he received a toy that represents a character he probably likes.